tkuhn/napa-editor/server/README.md

-The Napa server runs with node.js and the express package.
+The Napa server runs with io.js (extension of node.js) using the following packages:

-Run server:

-    $ node server.js

-Install packages:

     $ sudo npm install express
     $ sudo npm install body-parser
+    $ sudo npm install jsdom

+Run the server with:

+    $ iojs server.js